-- 1. Completely submerge the instruments in a lukewarm neutral pH enzyme solution and allow soaking for a minimum of 10 minutes.
+- Completely submerge the instrument in a lukewarm neutral pH enzyme solution and allow it to soak for a minimum of 10 minutes.
 Use a soft-bristled brush to gently clean the instrument (particular attention must be given to crevices, cannulations, hinges, mated surfaces and other hard-to clean areas) until all visible soil has been removed.
 Brushing steps should be performed while submerged to prevent aerosols.
 A lumen brush must be used to clean cannulations.
-The enzyme solution should be changed on a regular basis in order to ensure its effectiveness. - Remove the instrument from the enzyme solution and rinse in purified water (from one or any combination of the following processes: ultra-filter, RO, DI and/or distilled).
-Thoroughly flush cannulations, holes, and other difficult to reach areas with a syringe or equivalent tool. - Prepare a neutral pH cleaning solution according to the manufacturer's instructions and place in an ultrasonic cleaning unit at 45-50 kHz to aid in thorough cleaning of devices. - Completely submerge device in cleaning solution and sonicate for minimum of 14 minutes. - Rinse instrument in running purified water (from one or any combination of the following processes: ultra-filter, RO, DI and/or distilled) thoroughly for at least one minute.
+The enzyme solution should be changed on a regular basis in order to ensure its effectiveness.
+Remove the instrument from the enzyme solution and rinse in purified water (from one - Remove the instrument from the enzyme solution and rinse in purified water (from one or any combination of the following processes: ultra-filter, RO, DI and/or distilled).
+Thoroughly flush cannulations, holes, and other difficult to reach areas with a syringe or equivalent tool. - Prepare a neutral pH cleaning solution according to the manufacturer's instructions and place in an ultrasonic cleaning unit at 45-50 kHz to aid in thorough cleaning of devices - Completely submerge device in cleaning solution and sonicate for minimum of 14 minutes. - Rinse instrument in running purified water (from one or any combination of the following processes: ultra-filter, RO, DI and/or distilled) thoroughly for at least one minute.
 There must be no sign of detergent, blood, or soil in the rinse stream.
 Dry the instrument with a clean, disposable, absorbent, lint-free wipe.
-Instruments that - 6.
-Dry the instrument with a clean, disposable, absorbent, lint-free wipe.
+Instruments - Dry the instrument with a clean, disposable, absorbent, lint-free wipe.
 Instruments that require reassembly should be done so after drying. - 7.
 Visually inspect instruments to ensure they are clean and in working order.
 If the device is found to not be visually clean, the previous cleaning steps must be repeated.
 NOTE: Instrument cases, trays, and caddies must be thoroughly cleaned according to the above instructions.
 Inspect the containment devices and if found to not be visually clean, repeat the previous cleaning steps.